St. Moritz: Sport

 St. Moritz has been a resort for winter sport vacations since the 19th century.
-Students from Oxford and Cambridge went there to play each other; the predecessor of the recurring Ice Hockey Varsity Match was a bandy match played in St. Moritz in 1885.

-St. Moritz was the host city for the Winter Olympic Games in 1928 and 1948, one of three cities to host twice, along with Innsbruck, Austria, and Lake Placid in the United States.
+Students from the Oxford and Cambridge universities went there to play; the predecessor of the recurring Ice Hockey Varsity Match was a bandy match played in St. Moritz in 1885.
+St. Moritz was the host city for the Winter Olympic Games in 1928 and 1948, one of three cities to host twice, along with Innsbruck, and Lake Placid in the United States.
 It also hosted the FIS Alpine World Ski Championships in 1934, 1974, 2003, and 2017.

 Additionally, St. Moritz has hosted the FIBT World Championships (bobsleigh and skeleton racing) a record 21 times.
 Since 1985, it has hosted Snow Polo St. Moritz, a tournament featuring many of the world's finest team and played on a specially marked field on the frozen lake.

 St. Moritz is extremely popular in the summer months as an altitude training base for distance athletes, particularly cyclists, runners, and race walkers.
 Its popularity extends to the altitude, weather, world class athletics track, and availability of paths and trails in the area.

 In 1904, the oldest and world's last remaining natural bob run was opened.
 The 1.72 km ice channel – also known as the world's biggest "ice sculpture" – is built every winter from the ground up with only snow and water.
 The bob run hosted numerous world championships and was used in both Olympic Winter Games.
 In the early 1930s, some members of the bob club started taking guests along for taxi rides; today they run with slightly modified racing bobs.

 For the 1928 games, the cross-country skiing and the cross-country skiing part of the Nordic combined events took place around the hills of St. Moritz.
 Twenty years later, once again the cross-country skiing, the cross-country skiing part of the Nordic combined, and the ice hockey events took place in St. Moritz.

 In addition to the above sports, St. Moritz is also well known as a destination for sailing.
 It is the host venue for the annual St. Moritz Match Race held on lake St. Moritz.
 The St. Moritz Match Race event is part of the prestigious World Match Racing Tour which covers three continents.
 The identical supplied (BLU-26) boats are raced two at a time in an on the water dogfight which tests the sailors and skippers to the limits of their physical abilities.
 Points accrued count towards the World Match Racing Tour and a place in the final event, with the overall winner taking the title ISAF World Match Racing Tour Champion.